arielgee/Sage-Like/.misc/tasks.md

 ## Next
 * add info about URL filtering in tooltip
+    * URL search prefixed with a single percent character ('%')
 * replace all the slow for-in/forEach loops with simple for loops
     * https://www.oreilly.com/library/view/high-performance-javascript/9781449382308/ch04.html
 * toolbar buttons: